mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 So that’s what I want to tell you.
 Simplicity is completely no bottom of the bucket.
 No bottom of personality, no bottom of capability you have.
 That is simplicity.
 Very simple.
 If you’re stupid, you have to take best care of yourself as stupid, anyway. *[Laughter.]* But if you look around, immediately criticism comes up and you put yourself down by yourself.

-So what is Joshu, what is the stone bridge?
+So what is Jōshū, what is the stone bridge?
 That stone bridge is Buddha.
-For Joshu, Chao Chou, Buddha as a stone bridge is not something fancy.
+For Jōshū, Chao Chou, Buddha as a stone bridge is not something fancy.
 You can experience so-called spiritual life – well, that is alright.
 But it is nothing but the log bridge appearing; next moment it disappears.
 Then you come back to the daily routine, daily life.
 In daily life [there are] many beings, many occurrences there, so it’s pretty easy for us to look around.
 But the important point is wherever you may go, there is always the big tortoise, so-called buddha-nature or truth.

 So that is [a] simple way of life.
 Just standing.
 Under each circumstance of pain, suffering, *gassho*, washing your face, we have to just stand up straight, without looking around so much.
 And that is called simplicity.